Nuruddin Chowdhury Noyon

-Nuruddin Chowdhury Noyon (born 16 December 1964) is a Bangladesh Awami League politician and the incumbent Jatiya Sangsad member representing the Lakshmipur-2 constituency.
+Nuruddin Chowdhury Noyon (born 16 December 1964) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Lakshmipur-2 constituency.

 Career

-Noyon is the general secretary of Laxmipur district Awami League.
-On 28 January 2021, Mohammad Shahid Islam, a Member of Parliament from Laxmipur-2 constituency, was sentenced to 7 years imprisonment by a criminal court in Kuwait.
-On 11 February 2021, he lost his seat as a Member of Parliament under Articles 66 and 67 of the Constitution of Bangladesh.
+Noyon is the general secretary of the Laxmipur district Awami League.
+On 28 January 2021, Mohammad Shahid Islam, a member of parliament from Laxmipur-2 constituency, was sentenced to 7 years imprisonment by a criminal court in Kuwait.
+On 11 February 2021, he lost his seat as a member of parliament under Articles 66 and 67 of the Constitution of Bangladesh.

-Noyon was elected Member of Parliament on 28 June 2021 in the by-election of zero seats.
+Noyon was elected member of parliament on 28 June 2021 in the by-election of zero seats.